 In Rome, GA, personal injury claims are approved based on the evidence.
 This evidence should clearly establish that the injuries were incurred due to the negligence of a third party and that the third party was expected to behave responsibly and it was their failure to do, so that resulted in the injury.

 Your top priority should be to recover quickly so that you can go back to work and resume your life.
 But this can be difficult if you have to deal with financial pressures as well as social stressors.
 Call us today at 678-562-5595, and one of our associates will be happy to help you.
-At Bader Law Firm, we promise that we will give you the best legal representation and we will ensure that your needs are put first.
+At Bader Scott Injury Lawyers, we promise that we will give you the best legal representation and we will ensure that your needs are put first.
 It is our mission to get you the compensation you deserve.